All-purpose lightweight individual carrying equipment: 1970–1971

 Also proposed in the letter were improved versions of the small and large field pack and field pack frame.

 During April and June 1970, teams fabricated a prototype system of load-carrying equipment as described in the 15 April 1970 letter.
 They presented this set of load-carrying equipment to the NCO Board and Infantry Team for review at Fort Benning on 18–19 June 1970.

-On 29 July 1970, representatives from the United States Army Combat Developments Command and the LINCLOE LCE Project Officer met at Natick Laboratories and drafted a revision of the LINCLOE LCE Quantitative Material Requirement as it pertained to load-carrying equipment including the characteristics for each individual item.
+On 29 July 1970, representatives from the US Army Combat Developments Command and the LINCLOE LCE Project Officer met at Natick Laboratories and drafted a revision of the LINCLOE LCE Quantitative Material Requirement as it pertained to load-carrying equipment including the characteristics for each individual item.
 This was based primarily on the outcome of the 17 March 1970 meeting with one major exception.
 The LINCLOE LCE Project Officer added a third field pack to the system.
 This was the medium field pack with a bag made from the nylon tropical rucksack, modified to meet the NCO Board requirements for a small field pack by adapting it to be worn on the back with or without a field pack frame.

-On 5 October 1970, a Design Characteristics Review And Prototype System Review was held at Natick Laboratories concerning the new LINCLOE LCE.
-The group approved Quantitative Material Requirement for the new second-generation LINCLOE LCE with minor changes.
+On 5 October 1970, a design characteristics review and prototype system review was held at Natick Laboratories concerning the new LINCLOE LCE.
+The group approved the Quantitative Material Requirement for the new second-generation LINCLOE LCE with minor changes.

-Natick Laboratories fabricated fifteen sets of the second-generation LINCLOE LCE and shipped them to Army European Headquarters (USAREUR) 17 November 1970 for evaluation.
-In December 1970, the United States Army Support Center, Virginia fabricated an additional 300 sets of the second-generation LINCLOE LCE and sent them to Natick Laboratories for assembly and shipment to test sites.
+Natick Laboratories fabricated fifteen sets of the second-generation LINCLOE LCE and shipped them to Army European Headquarters (USAREUR) on 17 November 1970 for evaluation.
+In December 1970, the US Army Support Center, Virginia fabricated an additional 300 sets of the second-generation LINCLOE LCE and sent them to Natick Laboratories for assembly and shipment to test sites.

-In August 1971, the test sets were sent to Fort Benning, Fort Greely, Fort Devens, and, as requested, to the Marine Corps at Quantico.
-Pre-test inspections uncovered a number of deficiencies with the field packs which were returned to Natick Laboratories for modification.
-The modified items went back to the test sites in November 1971 and the service test began.
+Seven months later in August 1971, the test sets were sent to Fort Benning, Fort Greely, Fort Devens, and, as requested, to the Marine Corps at Quantico.
+Pre-test inspections uncovered a number of deficiencies with the field packs, which were returned to Natick Laboratories for modification.
+Two months later, the modified items went back to the test sites in November 1971, and the service test began.